© Savoie-Mont-Blanc

 Les Gets

-Les Gets has a free ski zone for beginners which you can access from the top of the Chavanne chair lift and three green pistes nearby.
-The beginner zone has two magic carpets and a rope tow for transporting skiers.
+Les Gets has a dedicated free ski zone for beginners, accessible from the top of the Chavannes chairlift, with two magic carpets and a rope tow to help new skiers get around with ease.

 Avoriaz